 C. Spouses of faculty and staff who drive registered vehicles may park where faculty and staff park.
 Children of faculty and staff who are students at the University shall register their vehicles as students and park in student lots.

-Individuals with valid SU parking permits and a medical condition may obtain a special permit from the Parking Services Office allowing them to park in spaces reserved for the medical permit holders.
-Requests must be submitted in writing along with a physician’s note stating the length of time (must be less than three weeks) the special permit will be needed.
+Individuals with a medical condition may obtain a special permit from the Parking Services Office allowing them to park in spaces reserved for the medical permit holders.
+Requests must be accompanied by a physician’s note stating the length of time (must be less than three weeks) the special permit will be needed.
 Anyone with an injury that requires a permit for three or more weeks must apply for a temporary handicap parking placard through the MVA.
 For more information visit:

 A. It is important that ALL PERSONS PARK ONLY IN AUTHORIZED PARKING LOTS and observe the parking regulations at all times.
 Parking assignments will be as follows:

 B. In the gravel lots, parking spaces are indicated by cement bumpers.
 If a vehicle is not parked in front of a cement bumper, it is in a no-parking area.

-C. Space marked in each lot will be reserved for handicapped only.
+C. Spaces marked in each lot will be reserved for handicapped only.
 A special permit from the Motor Vehicle Administration (MVA) or handicapped plates are required.

-D. Between 5:15 p.m. and 7:45 a.m. any registered vehicle with a current gold, yellow or blue permit may park in all Main Campus lots except the Maggs lot, Lot C, Lot G , and the spaces designated 24 hours for red permits only in Lot F. Between 5:15 p.m. and 6:30 a.m. any registered vehicle may park in the Maggs lot.
+D. Between 4:45 p.m. and 7:45 a.m. any registered vehicle with a current gold, purple or blue permit may park in all Main Campus lots except the Maggs lot.
+Parking in Maggs is allowed between 4:45 p.m. and 6:30 a.m.

 E. There will be unrestricted parking on weekends in all lots except signed and reserved parking spaces.